TiFloF29/Hackministrateur/_posts/2024-12-01-AdventOfCyber2024.md

 az account clear
 Logout successful.
 Re-login to your initial Cloud Shell identity with 'az login --identity'.
 Login with a new identity with 'az login'.

-az login -u wvusr-backupware@aoc2024.onmicrosoft.com -p R3c0v3r_s3cr3ts!
+az login -u wvusr-backupware@aoc2024.onmicrosoft.com -p R[...expurgé...]s!
 Authentication with username and password in the command line is strongly discouraged.
 Use one of the recommended authentication methods based on your requirements.
 For more details, see https://go.microsoft.com/fwlink/?linkid=2276314
 Cloud Shell is automatically authenticated under the initial account signed-in with.
 Run 'az login' only if you need to use a different account
 [